 Studies have suggested that over a lifetime, an individual may hold over a dozen different jobs and may make several career changes.
 Furthermore, the hours that we spend at work can consume a significant amount of our waking hours, and have the possibility of bringing us a sense of accomplishment or extreme amounts of stress.
 In our success-driven culture, finding enjoyment in your job is key to managing stress and remaining fulfilled and productive.

 Many common issues may arise around career planning and development ranging from managing day to day stress levels, choosing and transitioning into a new career, or debating a return to school or graduate school.
-Here are some you may encounter:
+At Symmetry Counseling, the top-rated career planning and development counseling firm throughout the United States, we want to help you with your next career step.
+Keep scrolling to learn more about some of the issues you may encounter when considering your next career step, or contact us to get started on your services today.

 Transitioning In and Out of the Workplace